"Any man can be a Father, but it takes someone special to be a Daddy."

 5 Things Every Father Can Do To Become a Daddy to His Daughter:

 1. Tuck her in at night

-My dad worked long hours and sometimes multiple jobs to support our family, but I remember 9 times out of 10, he was there to tuck me in at night.
+My dad worked long hours and sometimes multiple jobs to support our family, but I remember that whenever he could, he was there to tuck me in at night.
 It was the only quiet, one-on-one time I got with him, and man did I love it.
-Sometimes it was a quick kiss and goodnight, others a long conversation, and more often in my teenage years, it was a stern lecture that I was locked into, but regardless of the context, it was time cherished.
+Sometimes it was a quick kiss and goodnight, others a long conversation, and more often in my teenage years, it was a stern lecture that I was locked into, but regardless of the context, it was cherished time.

 2. Treat her mother well